ankitrox/Order-Export-Scheduler-and-Logger/README.md

 This is email address which you used during purchase on checkout page.
 This will help to receive auto-update notifications and you can keep your plugin up-to-date.
 It is highly recommended that you should always keep your plugin updated to ensure that it is not always compatible with other dependednt plugins and non-vulnerable.

+##### 2. Export Start Time

+This is mandatory field.
+This is the time from which export should be scheduled.
+You can select the time from the dropdown, once you click into textbox.
+Example: Suppose current time is 3 P.M. and you selected 2 P.M. from dropdown, export will be scheduled from next day's 2 P.M. time.

+##### 3. Export Interval (In Minutes)

+This is mandatory field.
+This is the interval after which scheduled export will be repeated.
+Its value should always be inputted in minutes.

+##### 4. Export Start Date

+This field is mandatory.
+It is the date from which orders will be exported (fetched).

+##### 5. Export End Date

+This field is mandatory.
+It is the date up to which orders will be exported (fetched).

+##### 6. Email

+This field is mandatory.
+This is the email address on which exported report (.csv file) will be sent as an attachment.

+##### 7. Timezone

+This field is optional, if not selected, it will get timezone according to server's default timezone.
+This is necessary to set because it will help you to schedule the export according to your timezone.
+Example: Suppose you are residing in India and your server is located in U.S.A., it will take default timezone of U.S.A. and will schedule according to U.S.A. timing, selecting timezone "Asia/Kolkata" makes it possible to schedule export according to Indian timezone.

+##### 8. Clear

+It will clear all the fields and will remove the scheduled export, so that it will no longer be scheduled and exported.
+This is kind of reset button. :)

 #### <a name="faq"></a> Frequently asked questions

 **When I click download link in email, index.php file is getting downloaded instead of plugin zip file.
 What should I do?**